-When looking for a home, many people prefer to live near their workplace—and most employers see the benefit of having a nearby workforce.
-Pragmatic policies driven by these values have tremendous impact for employers, workers and the communities that house them by contributing to more stable and productive workplaces and neighborhoods.
+When looking for a home, many people would prefer to live near their workplace—and most employers see the benefits of having a nearby workforce, including reduced costs of absenteeism and turnover.

-Since 2001, the Metropolitan Planning Council (MPC) has been promoting Employer-Assisted Housing (EAH), a proven strategy that extends housing affordability for employees while enhancing the competitiveness of businesses.
-Through EAH, companies provide guidance and financial assistance to employees who purchase or rent homes in or near communities where they work.
+Since 2001, MPC has been promoting EAH, a proven strategy that extends housing affordability for employees while enhancing the competitiveness of businesses.
+Through EAH, companies provide homeownership counseling and financial assistance to employees who purchase or rent homes in or near communities where they work.

 EAH can be designed to fit an employer's personnel objectives and budget.
-The cost to the employer varies based on the amount of financial assistance offered to employees, plus the costs of administration and housing counseling by a HUD-certified agency.
+The cost to the employer varies based on the amount of financial assistance offered to employees, plus the costs of administration and housing counseling (which is provided by a HUD-certified agency).
 Special state incentives, including tax credits and matching funds, make EAH financially attractive for employers.

 EAH requires a very limited time commitment from the employer during the initial set-up, when particulars like eligibility criteria and assistance amounts are determined.
 MPC pairs employers with a nonprofit housing counselor from our network, who handles all administration from then on.

 Our guidebook makes it easy for employers to offer EAH—and enjoy its benefits.